JudzinBaranovsky/spring-boot-cd-skeleton/README.md

     BEATS_SYSTEM_PASSWORD=<some password>
     ELASTIC_VERSION=8.7.1
    ```
+    2. Open a terminal/shell in the `local-infrastructure` folder.
-    2. Run `local-infrastructure/manage-env.ps1 setup` - this will deploy ElasticSearch 8 + Kibana 8 + Jaeger all-in-one for monitoring.
+    3. Run `local-infrastructure/manage-env.ps1 setup` - this will deploy ElasticSearch 8 + Kibana 8 + Jaeger all-in-one for monitoring.
-    3. Change the env variables for the `DockerOnlyRunner` (see the local deployment steps above).
+    4. Change the env variables for the `DockerOnlyRunner` (see the local deployment steps above).
       - `logging.file.enabled=true`
       - `ENABLE_TRACING=true`
 1. From the `local-infrastructure` folder